Thelk641/YAAL/Docs/Custom Launcher.md

 - launcherName : This is what you'll see on the main window, it's used to identify this particular launcher and can be set to anything that you'd find meaningfull

 - gameName : This should be set to the game's name as it appears in yaml.
-Right now, this is only used if you want to copy a patch (for example, for Factorio, the patch is a mod you need to copy in two different folders), if you do, the launcher will go through every launcher and, if they share this gameName, tell them that a new patch has been put there, letting them know that if they want to open, they'll need to remove it first (this can be useful if, for example, a game's apworld has two completely different version, like a normal one and someone's fork, and you've set two different launchers to each of those branches)
+This is used to filter launchers on the main window, but also to ensure two launchers for the same game are aware of each other : if you want to copy a patch (for example, for Factorio, the patch is a mod you need to copy in two different folders) the launcher will go through every launcher and, if they share this gameName, tell them that a new patch has been put there, letting them know that if they want to open, they'll need to remove it first (this can be useful if, for example, a game's apworld has two completely different version, like a normal one and someone's fork, and you've set two different launchers to each of those branches)

-- githubURL : Set this to the /releases page of this game's apworld's dev to be able to automatically check for update and download said update
+- githubURL : Set this to the /releases page of this game's apworld's dev to be able to automatically check for updates

 - filters : This lets you define what, in a release, you'll want to download, instead of downloading every single file.
 There are two ways to define a filter, you can put the full filename (ex : S3AP.zip) or extensions (ex : .apworld)